Packing Steiner Trees: Packing Steiner Trees

-(such an orientation may be found greedily as follows: repeatedly choose a cycle of unoriented edges and orient them cyclicly until the remaining unoriented edges form a forest, and then repeatedly orienting leaf edges of the forest of unoriented edges in the direction of the leaf vertex).
-Now, for each edge $wv \in W^{\bullet}_n$ let $v',v''$ be the neighbours of $v$ other than $w$ and consider the edge $v'v'' \in D^{\bullet}$.
-If this edge is oriented from $v'$ to $v''$ then we define
+(such an orientation may be found greedily as follows: repeatedly choose a cycle of unoriented edges and orient them cyclicly until the remaining unoriented edges form a forest, and then repeatedly orienting leaf edges of the forest of unoriented edges away from the leaf vertex).
+Now, for each $x \in X^{\bullet}$ with $N(x) = \{w,v,v'\}$ we consider the edge $vv' \in D^{\bullet}$.
+If this edge is oriented from $v$ to $v'$ then we define

 In proving Lemma \ref{steiner_lem}, we will reduce our original problem to a new one on a smaller graph which is obtained from the original by removing the vertex $w$ and edges precoloured by $\phi'$ and making some further modifications.
-In preparation for this, we now introduce a couple functions which will keep track of the number of edges in the domain of $\phi'$ which are incident with a given vertex.
+In preparation for this, we now introduce three functions which will keep track of the number of edges in the domain of $\phi'$ which are incident with a given vertex.
 For every $v \in T' = T \setminus \{w\}$ we define the following